 Hagar and Ishmael

 1 Now Sarai, Abram’s wife, had borne him no children.
 But she had an Egyptian slave named Hagar; 2 so she said to Abram, “The LORD has kept me from having children.
-Go, sleep with my slave; perhaps I can build a family through her.”
+Go, sleep with my slave; perhaps I can build a family through her.”and you will give birth to a son.

 You shall name him Ishmael,